sourcegraph/handbook/content/company-info-and-process/communication/asynchronous-communication.md

 Finally, remember Slack is _not_ a source of truth.
 Something said or mentioned in Slack, does not automatically make it true.
 It should follow the process of being discussed as an artifact and merged to a source of truth like any other decision.

-### Workshops

-The design team has a framework for running [large, async workshops](../../departments/engineering/design/workshops/async-design.md) that could be adapted to other purposes.

 ### When to use sync meetings

 We've talked above about how to do things async, but sometimes you might need (or think you need) a sync meeting.
 This section can help.